-The 4% SWR in Action
+The 4% Safe Withdrawal Rate in Action

-The 4% SWR Basics
+The 4% Basics

-You have $1 million dollars and 30 years left to spend it.
-A Three Fund Portfolio sounds good, and you select a 60/40 stock/bond asset allocation.
+Assume you have $1 million and 30 years left to spend it.
+A Three-Fund Portfolio sounds good, and you select a 60/40 stock/bond asset allocation.
 You have $400,000 in a brokerage account, $400,000 in a 401k, and a Roth IRA worth $100,000.

 As for asset location:

--401k: $200,000 in US Stock and $200,000 US Bonds
+- 401k: $200,000 in US Stock and $400,000 in US Bonds

--Roth $100,000 in US Stock
+- Roth $100,000 in US Stock

 The 4% Rule with a Moderate Portfolio

-Figure 1 (60/40 portfolio and the 4% SWR)
+Figure 1 (60/40 portfolio and the 4% Rule)

 What if you changed your asset allocation to a much more aggressive 90/10 asset allocation?

-The 4% SWR with an Aggressive Portfolio
+The 4% Rule with an Aggressive Portfolio

-Figure 2 (90/10 portfolio and the 4% SWR)
+Figure 2 (90/10 portfolio and the 4% Rule)

 Assumptions of Future Returns

-Instead of a crystal ball, let’s assume that Vanguard’s recent assumptions hold true.
-They have released the following assumptions for 10 year returns: US equities 4-6%, US bonds 2.5-4.5%, International equities 7.5-9.5%.
+Instead of a crystal ball, let’s assume the following assumptions for 10-year returns: US equities 4-6%, US bonds 2.5-4.5%, and International equities 7.5-9.5%.
+(This is based upon Vanguard’s return assumptions for 2020, which are just for fun).

-To keep things simple, for this example we will use 5%, 3.5%, and 8.5% returns, respectively.
+To keep things simple in this example, we will use 5%, 3.5%, and 8.5% returns, respectively.

 Comparison of the 90/10 and 60/40 Portfolios